 This schedule contains a tentative schedule of topics we will cover throughout the term; the course website will contain the most up-to-date version.
-The web page will also describe which section(s) of the textbook are associated with each lecture and the due dates for each assignment.
+The web page will also describe textbook sections associated with each lecture and the due dates for each assignment.